-When a picture's preview is zoomed in large enough that it does not fit within its preview pane, you can click and drag it to set which part of it is shown.
-The sizes of the preview panes change depending on the size of the editing window.
+When a picture's preview is zoomed in far enough that it does not fit inside its preview pane, click and drag it to set which part of it is shown.
+The sizes of the preview panes change depending on the size of the window.
+That is, resizing the window also resizes the previews.

-When an editing window includes one or more eyedropper buttons, you can click an eyedropper button and then select a color from inside a preview.
+When a filter window includes one or more eyedropper buttons, you can click an eyedropper button and then select a color from inside a preview.

-If refreshing (redrawing) of the previews is uncomfortably slow, you may wish to turn off automatic previewing by clicking the Automatic Preview button (the "lock" button).
-To manually refresh a preview pane, click Preview.
-The "Outdated preview" text displayed over a preview pane with a "stale" preview disappears as soon as you do a manual refresh.
+If slow refreshing of the previews is slowing down your work, then turn off Automatic Preview (using the "lock" button) and then manually refresh preview panes as needed by clicking Preview.
+The "Outdated Preview" text displayed over a preview pane with a "stale" preview disappears as soon as you do a manual refresh.